aws/aws-cdk-rfcs/text/0192-remove-constructs-compat.md

 Since app-less stacks are only used during tests, this should not have implications on production code, but it does break some of our test suite.

-### Should we do this on 1.x?
+### What can we do on 1.x?

-In order to reduce [merge conflicts](#repository-migration-efforts) between 1.x and 2.x we propose to introduce this change on the 1.x branch prior to forking off 2.x.
+In order to reduce [merge conflicts](#repository-migration-efforts) between 1.x and 2.x we considered introducing this change on the 1.x branch prior to forking off 2.x.

-However, this could be perceived as a breaking change by end-users since `node.path` and `node.uniqueId`, and their derivatives, will change for trees rooted by a `Stack` and unit tests will need to be updated.
+However, this is technically a breaking (behavioral) change for end-users since `node.path` and `node.uniqueId`, and their derivatives, will change for trees rooted by a `Stack`, and unit tests will need to be updated.

-Therefore we propose to introduce this change as a feature flag over the 1.x codebase and enable it in our unit tests (I don't believe we have a way to enable feature flags for all unit tests, but we can devise one).
+Therefore we propose to introduce this change as a feature flag over the 1.x codebase and migrate all of our unit tests (I don't believe we have a way to enable feature flags for all unit tests, but we can devise one).

 This will allow us to update our tests in 1.x and avoid the merge conflicts forking on 2.x

+## 05-METADATA-TRACES

+Since stack traces are not attached to metadata entries by default in constructs 4.x, we will need to pass `stackTrace: true` for `CfnResource`s.
+This will preserve the deploy-time stack traces which are very important for users.

+Other metadata entries will not get stack traces by default, and that's a reasonable behavioral change.

+### What can we do on 1.x?

+No need to introduce over 1.x as the change is very local to `CfnResource` and therefore can be applies over 2.x without risk.

-## Removal of "prepare"
+## 06-NO-PREPARE

 The "prepare" hook was removed from constructs since it is a very fragile API.
 Since the tree can be mutated during prepare, the order of `prepare` invocations